tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 1. **Expose a stable callable API**
    - Implement the Test as a callable unit (function/method) whose inputs correspond to the `Information Element`(s) and any supported `Parameter`(s).
    - If your API exposes a `Parameter`:
-     - it must accept the **string literal** default value exactly as it appears in the Test descriptor [see 2.3.2.4 "Default Value Strings in Parameters (normative)”] (#2324-default-value-strings-in-parameters-(normative)).
+     - it must accept the **string literal** default value exactly as it appears in the Test descriptor [see 2.3.2.4 "Default Value Strings in Parameters (normative)”](#2324-default-value-strings-in-parameters-(normative)).
      - it may also support other **string literal** values of that `Parameter` to produce different behavior.

 1. **Write a Unit Test**